Private, In-Home Tutoring in Chamblee, Georgia

-SchoolTutoring Academy’s tutoring programs for Chamblee students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Chamblee students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Chamblee students attend DeKalb County Schools.
 Teaching and learning follow the Curriculum, Instruction, Assessment and Professional Learning (CIAPL) curriculum developed by hundreds of DeKalb county teachers and includes the Common Core Georgia Performance Standards for English Language Arts and Mathematics.
 New curriculum has also been created for all content areas and special subjects, such as Science, Social Studies, Art and Music.